-- Interest expense for first-quarter 2008 increased \$6.8 million, to \$59.8 million, due to less interest being capitalized and higher interest rates on debt, offset by lower average debt balances. - Interest income for first-quarter 2008 decreased \$0.7 million, to \$56.3 million, due to lower short-term interest rates, offset partially by larger average investment balances. - The Lilly ICOS joint-venture income prior to the acquisition was \$11.0 million.
-Subsequent to the acquisition, all activity related to ICOS is included in our consolidated financial results. - Net other miscellaneous income items increased \$0.5 million to \$23.8 million.
+- Interest expense for the second quarter and first half of 2008 decreased \$16.5 million and \$9.7 million, respectively, to \$42.6 million and \$102.4 million, respectively, due primarily to lower debt balances and lower interest rates in 2008 as compared with the same periods of 2007. - Interest income for the second quarter and first half of 2008 decreased by \$3.1 million and \$3.8 million, respectively, to \$47.3 million and \$103.6 million, respectively, due primarily to lower short-term interest rates, offset partially by higher average investment balances.

+- The Lilly ICOS joint venture income prior to the 2007 acquisition was \$11.0 million.
+Subsequent to the acquisition, all activity related to ICOS is included in our consolidated financial results. - Net other miscellaneous income items for the second quarter and first half of 2008 increased \$17.1 million, to \$27.6 million, and \$17.6 million, to \$51.4 million, respectively, primarily as a result of gains from the sale of securities, partially offset by decreased outlicensing income.

-In the first quarter of 2008, we recognized an income tax benefit of \$8.0 million compared with income tax expense of \$210.7 million in the first quarter of 2007.
-This income tax benefit includes a discrete benefit of \$210.3 million, which was a result of the resolution of a substantial portion of the IRS audit of our federal income tax returns for the years 2001 through 2004.
-The reported effective tax rate for the first quarter of 2007 was 29.3 percent, because the in-process research and development charge associated with the acquisition of ICOS was not deductible.
+We incurred income tax expense of \$247.5 million and \$239.5 million, respectively, for the second quarter and first half of 2008.
+The effective tax rate was 20.5 percent and 10.6 percent, down from 28.4 and 28.8 percent for the comparable periods in 2007.
+In the first quarter of 2008, we recognized a discrete income tax benefit of \$210.3 million, which was a result of the resolution of a substantial portion of the IRS audit of our federal income tax returns for the years 2001 through 2004.
+This resulted in a lower effective tax rate for the first quarter and the first six months of 2008.
+In addition, the in-process research and development charges in 2007 associated with the acquisitions of ICOS and Hypnion were not deductible, resulting in higher effective tax rates for 2007.